T

 Insider tips

-• Ghent is very walkable, but consider the efficient tram system for longer distances.
+• Ghent is very walkable; consider skipping some public transport for shorter distances.

 • Learn a few basic Dutch phrases; while English is widely spoken, locals appreciate the effort.